apostrophecms/docs/docs/guide/development-setup.md

 ### Starting up the website

 Start the site with `npm run dev`.
+If you are using an Atlas instance you need to pass the connection string through the `APOS_MONGODB_URI` environment variable or set the `uri` or other options of the `@apostrophecms/db` at project level.
 The app will then watch for changes in client-side code, rebuild the packages, then refresh the browser when it detects any.
 You can log in with the username and password you created at [http://localhost:3000/login](http://localhost:3000/login).

 ::: tip
 If you are starting the site in a production environment or do not want the process to watch for changes, start the site with `node app.js`.